acs/grimoire-alerts/README.md

 Remember than you must change the rule name so it is unique across all ElastAlert execution.

+## Creating the alerts for a deployment based on mordred

+An script called `m2a.py` will do automatically the deployment in mordred based configuration.
+Using the mordred config file, all the data sources active will be found and all the alerts for them will be created automatically.

 ## Testing the rules